 There are two types of probation in California.
 Summary probation is generally given for misdemeanor crimes.
 It is much less restrictive as it only requires you follow a few basic rules and stay out of further legal trouble.
 Formal probation is usually reserved for felony convictions, as it involves a more stringent set of rules, including making scheduled visits with a probation officer and regular drug and alcohol testing.
-Generally, probation lasts three years for both misdemeanors and felonies, but dui probation usually lasts five years.
+You may also be required to wear an ankle bracelet so your location can be monitored.
+Generally, probation lasts three years for both misdemeanors and felonies, but DUI probation usually lasts three to five years.

 Common Probation Violations and Penalties